Energinet-DataHub/geh-core/source/App/documents/correlationIdMiddleware.md

 ## Registration

-`CorrelationIdMiddleware` should be registered as a middleware and its lifetime should be `scoped` `CorrelationContext` should be registered with lifetime`scoped`
+1. `CorrelationIdMiddleware` should be registered as a middleware and its lifetime should be `scoped`.
+1. `CorrelationContext` should be registered with lifetime`scoped`.

 ```c#
 protected virtual void ConfigureFunctionsWorkerDefaults(IFunctionsWorkerApplicationBuilder options)